ApryseSDK/pdftron-flutter/README.md

 The release can be found here: https://github.com/PDFTron/pdftron-flutter/releases/tag/legacy-ui.

 ## Installation

-The complete installation and API guides can be found at https://www.pdftron.com/documentation/android/flutter

 ### Android
 1. First follow the Flutter getting started guides to [install](https://flutter.io/docs/get-started/install), [set up an editor](https://flutter.io/docs/get-started/editor), and [create a Flutter Project](https://flutter.io/docs/get-started/test-drive?tab=terminal#create-app).
 The rest of this guide assumes your project is created by running `flutter create myapp`.
 2. Add the following dependency to your Flutter project in `myapp/pubspec.yaml`: